the-Jinxist/go-microservice-learn/project/README.md

 Day 3:
 - We're working on creating a docker image of our broker service
    - We tried the first way you could do this; using the docker compose file, We made our dockerfile for the broker-service first, file called `broker-service.dockerfile`.
 Then we created the actual compose file in the project folder called `docker-compose.yml`.
 Added comments to each command to explain them more.
 We ran the compose up code using the following command: `docker compose up -d`

+Day 4:
+- Tested our our broker service by accessing the service from our `test.page.gohtml`.
+Had to write HTML which wasn't something I liked smh